sensei-hacker/inavwiki/GPS-Failsafe-and-Glitch-Protection.md

 If the radio control signal is lost and the sensor data is still active.
 (GPS and barometer)

 * The multicopter will enter emergency landing, and descend via the use of altitude and position data.
-It will descend at a controlled rate according to your landing setting in the Advanced tuning tab, and disarm.
+It will descend at a controlled rate according to your _automatic landing settings_ in the _Advanced tuning tab_, and then disarm.
-If `LAND` is set as the failsafe procedure, in place of `RTH`.
+If `failsafe_procedure = LAND` is selected, in place of `RTH`.
 It will still make a controller descent.
 But it will land at the location the failsafe occurred.
 Instead of returning to home.

-* A fixedwing will land in the same manor as with a hardware failure, if `LAND` is selected as a failsafe procedure.
+* A fixedwing will enter a slow descending spiral if `failsafe_procedure = LAND`.
 But if `RTH` is selected, and [fixedwing auto landing](https://github.com/iNavFlight/inav/blob/master/docs/Fixed%20Wing%20Landing.md) is set up by the user.
-The airplane will land at your designated land site.
+The airplane will land at your designated landing coordinates.

  **Hardware failure**

 In case of critical failure **e.g.** Hardware, electrical or microwave jammer interference.
-Emergency Landing will be triggered.
-The Emergency Landing state forces the aircraft into ANGLE mode.
+The Emergency Landing state will force the aircraft into ANGLE mode.

-* The multicoter will center ROLL and PITCH inputs to maintain level, the pilot stick input is ignored, and the copter enters a controlled descent, based on your landing failsafe presets.
-Which are THROTTLE POSITION and a TIMER.
-Once the timer has expired the motors will be shut off.
+* The multicoter will center ROLL and PITCH inputs to maintain level as the copter enters a controlled descent, based on your failsafe landing presets.
+Which are `failsafe_throttle` and `failsafe_off_delay`.
+Once the timer has expired the motors will be shut off..
+**Note** : _These presets are set to zero by default.
+You should always tune them according to your multicopters requirements.
+Or the system will revert to `failsafe_procedure = DROP`._ Which will damage your copter.

-* The fixedwing will enter a slow descending spiral until it touches down, according to the default landing presets in the Advanced tuning tab..
+* The fixedwing will enter a slow descending spiral until it touches down, according to the _automatic landing settings_ in the _Advanced tuning tab_..
 It will also disarm.

 ## Tips to improve GPS reception and avoid GPS outages and glitches